morpho-org/morpho-blue-lltv-recommendation/README.md

  If the slippage amount plus any transaction/gas fees is larger than the liquidation bonus, they likely will not liquidate a borrow position as it is no longer profitable to do so.
 If the collateral asset continues to decline in value (or conversely, the borrow asset increases in value), the borrow position will get closer to becoming undercollateralized and ultimately accrue bad debt.

 **Narrow Healthy Liquidation Window**
-In a lending market, having a high LLTV (ex: 95% or higher) can create scenarios where the opportunity window for safe or "healthy" liquidations is extremely limited.
+In a lending market, having a high LLTV (ex: $95\\%$ or higher) can create scenarios where the opportunity window for safe or "healthy" liquidations is extremely limited.
 If liquidators miss this brief opportunity, subsequent price changes can guarantee that liquidations result in bad debt.

-Consider an example involving a WETH/USDC lending market with a 97% LTV tranche and a 2% liquidation incentive.
+Consider an example involving a WETH/USDC lending market with a $97\\%$ LTV tranche and a $2\\%$ liquidation incentive.
 Here's what might happen:
 - A borrower supplies $100 WETH as collateral and borrows $97 USDC.
-- If the value of WETH drops, and the collateral is suddenly worth $\$98.5$, an optimal liquidator could repay $\frac{98.5}{1.02} = 96.57$ to claim the entire $\$98.5$ of WETH collateral.
+- If the value of WETH drops, and the collateral is suddenly worth $\textdollar 98.5$, an optimal liquidator could repay $\frac{\textdollar 98.5}{1.02} = \textdollar 96.57$ to claim the entire $\textdollar 98.5$ of WETH collateral.
-- This leaves $0.43 USDC debt unbacked, leading to bad debt accrual.
+- This leaves $\textdollar 0.43$ USDC debt unbacked, leading to bad debt accrual.

 The above scenario illustrates how a high LTV ratio can create a very narrow window for healthy liquidations.
-In this example, a mere $1.06\% = (1 - \frac{LLTV}{1 + LI}) \times 100\%$ price buffer exists before bad debt is guaranteed, which is an incredibly tight margin.
-Given that the daily price of WETH/USDC often changes by more than 1.06%, lenders in such a market should probably opt for a more conservative LTV tranche.
+In this example, a mere $1.06\\% = (1 - \frac{LLTV}{1 + LI}) \times 100\\%$ price buffer exists before bad debt is guaranteed, which is an incredibly tight margin.
+Given that the daily price of WETH/USDC often changes by more than $1.06\\%$, lenders in such a market should probably opt for a more conservative LTV tranche.